Hoxhunt vs Adaptive Security: Side-by-Side Enterprise Buyer’s Guide (2026)

 Continuous, adaptive difficulty ✅ Yes — individual progression ✅ Claimed — validate depth

-Plateau resistance for power users ✅ Designed to prevent pattern learning ⚠️ Risk of template learning
+Plateau resistance for power users ✅ Designed to prevent pattern learning ⚠️ Risk of template or scenario learning

-Micro-training after fail/report ✅ Built-in ❌ Commonly missing / manual
+Micro-training after fail/report ✅ Built-in ❌ Commonly missing or manual

 Real-time feedback after reporting ✅ Standard behavior ❌ Often absent